AppiumTestDistribution/appium-device-farm/documentation/docs/ios-signing.md

   - navigation
 ---

-The Appium device farm now allows you to manage devices readl IOS devices on non-Mac systems, including Raspberry Pi.
+The Appium device farm now allows you to manage devices real IOS devices on non-Mac systems, including Raspberry Pi.
 To optimize its functionality, you need to re-sign the WebDriver agent with your provisioning profile and upload it to the device farm.
 The device farm will handle all the internal configuration.
 Below are the steps needed to sign the WebDriver agent.

 ## Prerequisite